MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 >- The direction of the arrows on the diagram above reflect the initiation direction of the communication that affects connectivity at the enterprise perimeters.
 In the case of UDP for media, the first packet(s) may flow in the reverse direction, but these packets may be blocked until packets in the other direction will flow.
 >- Teams is deployed side by side with Skype for Business Online, hence clients are displayed as "Teams/SFB user".

-Additional Flows (on top of Teams "pure" topology):
+Additional Flows (on top of Teams online topology):
 - **Flow 5A** – Represents a peer-to-peer media flow between a Teams user within the customer network and a Skype for Business on-premises media relay at the customer network edge.

 #### Use Case: Teams to Skype for Business one-to-one
-**Hybrid within customer network**
+**Hybrid within the customer network**

 [![Microsoft Teams Online Call Flows Figure 14](media/microsoft-teams-online-call-flows-figure14-thumbnail.png)](media/microsoft-teams-online-call-flows-figure14.png)

 *Figure 14 - Hybrid within customer network*

-Signaling between Teams and Skype for Business is bridged by a Gateway in Office 365.
-However, media is routed directly peer-to-peer" within the customer network via flow 5.
+Signaling between Teams and Skype for Business is bridged by a gateway in Office 365.
+However, media is routed directly peer-to-peer within the customer network via flow 5.

 **Hybrid customer network with external Skype for Business user – relayed by Office 365**